 - Multivariate analysis

-The Institute of Psychology takes part in excellent research and multidisciplinairy teamwork in two Leiden University profile areas:
+The Institute of Psychology takes part in excellent research and multidisciplinary teamwork in two Leiden University profile areas:

-Our research programme conducted in the period 2011-2016 has been assessed by an international review committee.
+Our research programme conducted in the period 2011-2016 was assessed by an international review committee in 2017.
 As preparation for that assessment, we have written a self-evaluation of our research programme.
 Download the self-evaluation and the appendices.

 The Full Assessment Report from the Review Committee and the response from the Institute of Psychology to that report can be found on the university website under the heading 'Social and Behavioural Sciences, Psychology 2011-2016'.